 Disclosures: I was provided the Diono Rainier Covertible + Booster car seat for review at no cost.
 All opinions are my own.

 Diono burst into the child car seat world in 1999 when they introduced the Mighty Tite, a device designed to assist parents in tightening the seat belt during car seat installation.
 They then released their first car seat, the Radian, in 2005, which was the first ever steel-reinforced folding car seat, designed to make travel and storage more convenient than ever.
-Today, Diono continues to produce innovative car seats, convertible boosters, storage solutions, stroller and travel accessories that consistently earn high ratings from industry experts and families worldwide.
+Today, Diono continues to produce innovative car seats, convertible boosters, storage solutions, stroller and travel accessories and other pieces of baby gear that consistently earn high ratings from industry experts and families worldwide.

 The Rainier is taking Diono car seats to a whole new level thanks to their new, extra deep side walls, providing enhanced side impact protection.
 The aluminum reinforced headrest has 12 height positions for adjustable head support and additional EPS foam surrounds the child’s head and body for complete side impact protection.
 The Rainier is also NCAP crash tested, the industry benchmark for verifying child seat performance in severe accident conditions.